Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Brewers have a perfect record of 3-0.
+- The Brewers have played as the favorite in three of their past 10 games and won each of those contests.

-- When it comes to hitting the over, the Brewers and their opponents are 4-5-1 in their last 10 games with a total.
+- The Brewers and their opponents have combined to hit the over five times in their last 10 games with a total.

+- The Brewers have not played a game with a spread over their last 10 outings.
+For three straight games, Milwaukee and its opponent have topped the over/under, with the average total set by bookmakers in that span being eight runs.

 Brewers Betting Records & Stats

-- The implied moneyline probablility for this matchup gives the Brewers a 55.6% chance to win.
+- The implied moneyline probablility in this matchup gives the Brewers a 58.3% chance to win.

-- Milwaukee has combined with opponents to hit the over on the total 55 times this season for a 55-66-6 record against the over/under.
+- In the 128 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 56 times (56-66-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!